How to Buy and Install A Wall Mail Slot Mailbox

 The finish of your mail slot should match or complement the finish of your door or wall hardware.
 For example, if you have door entry hardware with a natural patina brass finish, consider selecting a brass mail slot with a natural patina finish or consider a high contrast to that brass finish to avoid finishes that clash.

 If having your mail scattered across a heavily trafficked floor area is a safety concern, an indoor mail collection box accessory or simple drop basket inside the home is advisable.
 Additionally, indoor mail collection accessories are recommended when the floor surface (such as softwood flooring) can be easily damaged by the regular delivery of parcels or packages that might scratch or ding it.

 New Installation Considerations

 Investing the time to consider these three factors can also augment the success of installing your mail slot in a new location:

 - Check with your postmaster

-Install At the Correct Height – Second, the USPS requires that when installed, the bottom of mail slots must be at least 30” above the floor.
-While there is no height restriction posted by the USPS, it is advisable that the mail slot be mounted at a height that allows the postal carrier to easily deliver one’s mail without reaching too high or stooping too low.
+Second, the USPS requires that the bottom of your residential mail slot must be at least 30” above the floor when installed.
+While there is no height restriction posted by the USPS, it is advisable that the mail slot be mounted at a height that allows the postal carrier to easily deliver your mail without reaching too high or stooping too low.

 Mail Slot Brands

-Streetscape Mail Slots – Additionally, The MailboxWorks also features Streetscape’s Executive mail slots, which are handmade by artisans in the United States.
+Additionally, The MailboxWorks also features a Streetscape Executive mail slot that is handmade by artisans in the United States.
 The Streetscape Executive mail slots also meet USPS standards and feature a unique patina brass finish that requires no maintenance.
 No two of these brass mail slots are alike and all are packaged with an interior mail chute of solid brass to guide the mail delivery.
-Additionally, your house numbers can be custom-welded to the mail slot door to further customize your mail slot.
+Additionally, your brass house numbers can be custom-welded to the mail slot door to customize your mail slot further.